wongyouth/vimfiles/README.md

 * `<F11>`            - exeucte `:only` to make current window maximized
 * `<c-k>`            - show buffer list
 * `<c-p>`            - features like Ctrl-p in textMate
-* `<F3>`             - use word under cursor as pattern to find all matching in the current file
-* `<C-F3>`           - use word under cursor as pattern to replace all matching in the current file
 * `:Ggrep <pattern>` - for searching pattern in all files under git managed, `]q` open next matching, `[q` open previous matching, `[Q`, `]Q` for the first and last matching

 ### doc explorer